The Honeybush Industry

-South Africa’s honeybush industry is still very young and produces only a couple of hundred tonnes of processed honeybush tea each year.
-Most of this crop is exported to countries such as the Netherlands, Germany, the UK and the USA.
+South Africa’s honeybush industry, though relatively young, has already made a significant impact.
+It currently produces only a few hundred tonnes of processed honeybush tea annually, with the majority being exported to international destinations such as the Netherlands, Germany, Japan, the United Kingdom, and the United States.

-Cultivating honeybush on a larger scale will not only help to supply the growing demand for honeybush, but will also relieve the pressure on wild honeybush populations.
-The industry is also teaming up with local authorities in the Western and Eastern Cape to control and protect wild honeybush, thereby ensuring sustainable harvesting.
+Expanding honeybush cultivation not only ensures a stable supply for the growing market but also contributes to the preservation of wild honeybush.
+The industry collaborates with local authorities in the Western and Eastern Cape to implement measures for controlling and protecting wild honeybush, thereby ensuring sustainable harvesting practices.